-Hi friends!
-Welcome to my college dorm room!
-This little space of mine has been months in planning, and I’m so excited to finally have the chance to show you around the 12′ x 8.5′ room that I lovingly call my “home” away from home.
-As a third-year student at The University of Texas at Austin, the idea of moving back into a dorm was comforting.
-I absolutely loved living in one during my last two years of college, and I just couldn’t bear the thought of leaving just yet.
-So, here I am giving you a little dorm room tour!
-The thing that’s changed this year?
-I’m in a single room – party of one!
+Hi friends, welcome to my UT Austin dorm room!
+I’m so excited to show you around the 12′ x 8.5′ room I lovingly call “home”.
+As a third-year at The University of Texas at Austin, the idea of moving back into a dorm was comforting.
+I loved my dorm for the last two years, and I couldn’t bear the thought of leaving just yet.

 Upon entering the room, this is the view of the left side.
-As always, I have to have my bed raised up with sturdy bed risers, because this girl over here has lots of stuff she needs to store and can’t live without under-bed storage with these clear stackable drawers from The Container Store!
-I love these bed risers from a local company in Austin called Breed & Co, because they’re made out of sturdy PVC pipe and they’ve lasted me a good while.
-Unlike previous years, I knew I wanted my bed to have the clean and crisp look of white sheets, so I picked up the IKEA SÖMNIG sheet set and this Target bed skirt to achieve just that.
+As always, I have to have my bed raised up with sturdy bed risers.
+Under-bed storage is a life-saver with these clear stackable drawers!
+I love these bed risers from Breed & Co, because they’re made out of sturdy PVC pipe.

-For fun pops of color, I brought my favorite pool blue PB Teen monogrammed pom pom pillow and hung up my homemade tassel garland.
-My brass floor lamp from Target is within easy reach from my bed and makes for a perfect reading light at night.
+For fun pops of color, I brought my favorite pool blue PB Teen monogrammed pom pom pillow and DIY garland.
+My brass floor lamp is within easy reach from my bed and makes for perfect reading light at night.

-Coming around to the opposite corner of the room is my sink area!
-I can’t even begin to tell you how convenient it is to have a sink in my room.
-I love that I can get ready in the morning and at night on my own time.
-Again with the accents of pool blue, I picked up these turquoise hand towels from H-E-B and hung up a DIY painting I made of Texas with a heart in my hometown of Houston, TX.
+I love having a sink in my room, so I can get ready on my own time.
+I also hung up a DIY painting I made of Texas with a heart in my hometown of Houston, TX.

-Anddd…to the important area: the fridge!
 Apologies for the slight mess on top, y’all, but I actually live here.
-This dorm fridge has served me well for the last two years, and I highly recommend it to any college student – especially one who loves ice cream, because the freezer section is cold.
-Also, I don’t know what I was doing with my life before getting a Brita filter water pitcher.
-It’s so convenient, and it’s saved me so many trips to get water, because I can do it straight from my sink!
-Below is a picture of the room without the balloons and with a chair in its place.
-I like placing my shower caddy on top of a tile sample I picked up at Home Depot, so it doesn’t ruin the carpet!
+This dorm fridge has served me well for the last two years.
+I highly recommend a Brita filter water pitcher.
+It’s so convenient, and it’s saved me so many trips to get water.
+I like placing my shower caddy on top of a Home Depot tile sample, so it doesn’t ruin the carpet!

-As always, you can conveniently shop my entire dorm room under the My Dorm Room tab in the navigation bar or down below:
+Conveniently shop my entire dorm room under The Bella Insider Shop in the navigation bar or down below.

 Thank you to H-E-B for sponsoring the second installment of this year’s college dorm series!
 To check out dorm organization tips from the H-E-B dorm series, click here.